 Vaught-Hemingway Stadium/Hollingsworth Field

-With the additional seating, the Rebels have set record-breaking attendance figures over the last nine years, drawing all 10 of the largest crowds in school history.
-The momentous Ole Miss-Alabama encounter in 2009 attracted a crowd of 62,657, the largest ever to watch a football game on campus in Mississippi.
+With the additional seating, the Rebels have set record-breaking attendance figures over the last 13 years, drawing all 10 of the largest crowds in school history.
+The momentous Ole Miss-Alabama encounter in 2009 attracted a crowd of 62,657, the second largest ever to watch a football game on campus in Mississippi.
 The Rebels' matchup with LSU in 2003 gathered 62,552 fans, and the 2004 Tennessee game drew 62,028.

 The stadium, known as Hemingway Stadium for much of its existence, began its long historic life in 1915 when students at the University helped in the construction of the first football grandstand at the site of the present field.
 The construction of the stadium and its permanent foundation was a three-year (1939-41), federally-sponsored project.
 Stadium capacity was originally listed at 24,000.

 During the summer of 1988, the stadium received a major facelift, highlighted by a new press box, new aluminum sideline seating and a club level section for 700 people.

 In 1998, the Guy C. Billups Rebel Club Seating area was completed, placing an upper deck on the east side of Vaught-Hemingway Stadium.
 The addition, which includes a special seating section with an enclosed concession and lounge area, pushed capacity to over 50,000.